 The Effects of Youth Employment: Evidence from New York City Summer Youth Employment Program Lotteries

-Numerous summer jobs programs in the United States seek to support the employment of disadvantaged youth.
+Numerous summer jobs programs in the United States seek to support the employment of young people facing barriers to employment and opportunity.
 Researchers studied the impact of the New York City Summer Youth Employment Program (which used a lottery to determine participation) on youth earnings, employment, college enrollment, incarceration, and mortality.
 Although the program increased earnings and employment during the year of participation, it caused a modest decrease in earnings in subsequent years and had no effect on college enrollment.
 The program also decreased the incarceration and mortality rates of program participants.

-In the United States, numerous government policies and programs—from federal tax credits to municipal summer jobs programs—support the employment of disadvantaged youth.
+In the United States, numerous government policies and programs—from federal tax credits to municipal summer jobs programs—support the employment of young people facing barriers to employment and opportunity.
 These programs have multiple goals, including providing supplemental income to low-income youth, providing work experience that will improve future employment prospects, and reducing criminal or other dangerous activity.
 However, there is little research on whether summer jobs programs successfully achieve these outcomes, and previous studies of youth employment programs have often found program costs to outweigh benefits.